Elijah Boardman: Mercantile employment

 In September 1795, Boardman became a member of the Connecticut Land Company, and a purchaser of the Connecticut Western Reserve – now part of northern Ohio – which entitled Boardman and his associates to two townships located there, one of which being Medina.
 The 227 acre site set aside to create a county seat was originally named Mecca, until it was realised that a nearby town was named the same.
 Boardman's land agent, Rufus Ferris Sr., became the first resident of Medina, Together with his brothers, Boardman had thus became the owner of a "considerable" amount of real estate, among the post-Revolutionary War landed gentry "among the town's highest taxpayers."
+Boardman also owned a slave named Isabella.

 Politics

 Boardman's initial ventures into politics are recorded in a letter to then-President Thomas Jefferson on June 18, 1801.
-He included a sermon of the Rev. Stanley Griswold, of the New Milford church, which discussed the new President as "an example of how evil could be overcome by good."
+He included a sermon of the Rev. Stanley Griswold, of the New Milford church, which discussed the new president as "an example of how evil could be overcome by good."
 Jefferson subsequently replied with a detailed critique of the sermon.

-Boardman became a member of the State House of Representatives for the period 1803–05 and again in 1816, before becoming a member of the State's upper house between 1817–1819, and a member of the State Senate between 1819–1821.
+Boardman became a member of the State House of Representatives for the period 1803–05 and again in 1816, before becoming a member of the State's upper house between 1817 and 1819, and a member of the State Senate between 1819 and 1821.
 On March 4, 1821, he was elected to the US Senate while living in Litchfield, Connecticut.
 He is listed by the Abridgment of the Debates of Congress, from 1789 to 1856 as having been present at Senate proceedings on December 3, 1821, in Washington DC in the company of Class-3 Connecticut senator James Lanman.